iCloud: Remove your device from Find My iPhone

 If you no longer have the iOS device, Apple Watch, or Mac because you gave it away or sold it, you need to remotely erase it before you can remove it.
 With Apple Watch, you must have watchOS 3 or later installed to remove Apple Watch.

-An iOS device or Apple Watch: Enter your Apple ID password or your family member’s Apple ID password.
+iOS device or Apple Watch: Enter your Apple ID password or your family member’s Apple ID password.
 If you’re not using a trusted browser, answer your security questions or enter the verification code that is sent to your other devices.
 If you’re using your own computer and want to skip the verification step in the future, click Trust.
 If you’re using a friend’s computer, click Don’t Trust.
-If the device you’re erasing has iOS 8 or later, enter a phone number and message.

 If the device is offline, the remote erase begins the next time it’s online.
 You receive an email when the device is erased.